openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Video grabber screenshot](images/videograbber.png)

 Acquiring frames from a Quicktime movie or other digital video file stored on disk is an almost identical procedure.
-See the OF *videoPlayerExample* implementation or [`ofVideoGrabber` documentation](http://openframeworks.cc/documentation/video/ofVideoGrabber.html) for details.
+See the OF *videoPlayerExample* implementation or `ofVideoGrabber` [documentation](http://openframeworks.cc/documentation/video/ofVideoGrabber.html) for details.

 A common pattern among computer vision developers is to switch between a pre-stored "sample" video of your scene, and a live camera grabber.
-That way, you can refine your processing algorithms from the comfort of your hotel room, and then switch to "real" camera input when you're back at the installation site.
-A hacky if effective example of this pattern can be found in the *opencvExample* in the addons example directory, where the switch is built using a `#define` [preprocessor directive](http://www.cplusplus.com/doc/tutorial/preprocessor/):
+That way, you can refine your processing algorithms in the comfort of your hotel room, and then switch to "real" camera input when you're back at the installation site.
+A hacky if effective example of this pattern can be found in the openFrameworks *opencvExample*, in the addons example directory, where the switch is built using a `#define` [preprocessor directive](http://www.cplusplus.com/doc/tutorial/preprocessor/):

 ```cpp
     //...